 Cash and Cash Equivalents

 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company had \$138,005,298 and \$138,000,851 in cash equivalents held in the Trust Account as of March 31, 2021 and December 31, 2020, respectively.
-The Company had no cash equivalents in its operating account as of March 31, 2021 and December 31, 2020.
+The Company had no cash equivalents as of June 30, 2021 and December 31, 2020.